GreedyGame/greedygame-docs/docs/android-refresh-ads.md

 Refreshing of ads can be of 2 types:

 * **Time Based Refresh**: The most common way to refresh ads is based on regular intervals of time.
 Time based refresh can be used in both apps and games.
+The countdown timer to call refresh should be started when the first unit is displayed.

 * **Event Based Refresh**: More suited to games, ads can be refreshed during natural pauses in your gameflow.
 Typical examples would be to include the game pause menu, user trying to restart a level or move to another level, death of a character etc.